shurillu/CTBot/REFERENCE.md

 The Inline Keyboards are special keyboards integrated directly into the messages they belong to: pressing buttons on inline keyboards doesn't result in messages sent to the chat.
 Instead, inline keyboards support buttons that work behind the scenes.
 AsyncTelegram class implements the following buttons:
 + URL buttons: these buttons have a small arrow icon to help the user understand that tapping on a URL button will open an external link.
 A confirmation alert message is shown before opening the link in the browser.
 + Callback buttons: when a user presses a callback button, no messages are sent to the chat.
 Instead, the bot simply receives the relevant query.
 Upon receiving the query, the bot can display some result in a notification at the top of the chat screen or in an alert.
+It's also possible associate a callback function that will be executed when user press the inline keyboard button.

 [back to TOC](#table-of-contents)